Who's been charged by Mueller in the Russia probe so far?

 The indictment is the first to be brought against Russian nationals in Mueller's investigation.

-"There is no allegation in this indictment that any American was a knowing participant in this illegal activity," Deputy Attorney Gen. Rod Rosenstein, who oversees the special counsel probe, said.
+"There is no allegation in this indictment that any American was a knowing participant in this illegal activity," said Deputy Attorney General Rod Rosenstein, who oversees the special counsel probe.